Lexus UX 250h boot space & seating

 - 2MPG & CO2 emissionsDrive carefully and the Lexus UX is one of the most fuel-efficient SUVs on the market, but it's no better than most diesels on faster roads

-- 6Practicality & boot space - currently readingThe Lexus UX prioritises form over function, and as a result isn’t the most practical car in its class
+- 6Boot space, seating & practicality - currently readingThe Lexus UX prioritises form over function, and as a result isn’t the most practical car in its class